tndoan/SimpleLDA/README.md

 This is my clone of [SimpleLDA-R](https://github.com/cjrd/SimpleLDA-R).
 I will use this code as a groudtruth to check with my Julia implementation.

+The format of data could be found in the homepage of Prof. David Blei.

-Below is the original Readme file from SimpleLDA-R
+Below is the original Readme file from SimpleLDA-R.

 =================